 Natural Appearance of Your Tongue

-Alternatively, black spots on tongue could be a condition called hyperpigmentation, according to a case study published by the Journal of Community Hospital Internal Medicine Perspectives.
-Pigmentation is what gives skin, hair and eyes their color, and excessive concentration of pigment in the tongue can result in harmless dark patches or spots, sometimes as a result of chemotherapy.
+Alternatively, black spots on tongue could be a condition called hyperpigmentation, according to a case study published in the Canadian Medical Association Journal.
+Pigmentation is what gives skin, hair and eyes their colour, and excessive concentration of pigment in the tongue can result in harmless dark patches or spots, sometimes as a result of chemotherapy.
 In the case of hyperpigmentation and chemotherapy, the black spots usually clear up a few weeks after the treatment stops.

 Injury and your Tongue

 Oral piercings and tongue injuries may result in black spots.
-MedlinePlus explains that damage to tongue can leave a sore.
+My Health Alberta, explains that damage to the tongue or injury can leave a sore.
 If you've had an oral piercing recently or bitten, cut or otherwise injured your tongue, a black spot could be a lingering sign of damage.

 Chemical Exposure to your Tongue

 Certain chemicals react with acids on the surface of the tongue and turn it black.
-Exposure to the chemical bismuth, which is an ingredient in some medications, may cause the color change, notes the Mayo Clinic.
+Exposure to the chemical bismuth, which is an ingredient in some medications, may cause the colour change, notes Merck Manuals.
 Though it's often the entire tongue that turns black, the change could initially occur in patches.
 Once you stop taking bismuth, your tongue should return to its normal pink hue.

 Rarely, dark patches on the tongue are a sign of a serious condition like cancer.
 The dark spots may also appear as scabs or sores that don't heal.
 Other signs of tongue cancer include lumps, swelling and problems with swallowing.
 If you have any of these symptoms, see a doctor immediately.
 Though tongue cancer is a serious disease, treatment is most effective when it begins in the early stages of the disease.